About Delaware County

 Courts & Case Records

 Delaware County operates multiple courts under the Indiana judicial system.
-The Delaware Circuit Court and Delaware Superior Courts (Courts 1, 2, 3, 4, and 5) are located at the Delaware County Justice Center, 100 W. Main Street, Muncie, IN 47305.
-The main court phone number is (765) 747-7726.
+The Delaware Circuit Court and Delaware Superior Courts (Courts 1, 2, 3, 4, and 5) are located at Delaware County Justice Center, 100 W. Main Street, Muncie, IN 47305.
+The main court phone number is unlisted.
 These courts have general jurisdiction over civil, criminal, family, juvenile, probate, and small claims matters.
-Delaware Circuit Court primarily handles felony criminal cases, major civil litigation, and appeals from lower courts.
+The local community Circuit Court primarily handles felony criminal cases, major civil litigation, and appeals from lower courts.

-- The County Clerk charges fees for certified copies of court documents, typically $1.00 per page plus a certification fee.
+- Delaware County Clerk charges fees for certified copies of court documents, typically $1.00 per page plus a certification fee.

 The courts also maintain records of probate proceedings, guardianships, and estate matters, which are generally public unless sealed by court order.